Pir Gorachand

 ʿAbbās ʿAlī al-Makkī (عباس علي المكي; c.
 1294–1374), reverentially known as Pir Gorachand (পীর গোরাচাঁদ) or Gora Pir (গোরা পীর), was an Arab Muslim missionary whose name is associated with the spread of Islam into the 24 Parganas, part of a long history of travel between the Middle East, Central Asia and South Asia.
-After partaking in the Conquest of Sylhet under Shah Jalal's leadership in 1303, he travelled southwestwards to propagate the religion where he was killed by the forces of the Bagdi Raja Chandraketu of Hatiagarh.
+After partaking in the Conquest of Sylhet under Shah Jalal's leadership in 1303, he travelled southwestwards to propagate the religion where he was killed by the forces of the Mahishya King Chandraketu of Hatiagarh.

 Biography

 Abbas Ali was born on 21 Ramadan 693 AH (1294 CE) to Arab Muslim parents Karimullah and Maymunah as-Siddiqah near the Zamzam Well of Mecca, then part of the Abbasid Caliphate.
 Some sources claim that he belonged to the Quraysh, an Arab tribe which the Islamic prophet Muhammad was also born into.
 At a relatively young age, he was introduced to Shah Jalal and wished to join him in his expedition towards the subcontinent.
 His mother and sister reluctantly agreed to go and they were joined by Mahtab ad-Din, his adopted son.
 The expedition was welcomed by Shamsuddin Firuz Shah, the Sultan of Lakhnauti, under whose request, they participated in the Conquest of Sylhet in 1303 CE.